sourcecred/docs/docs/beta/our-calls.md

 ## Jams

-A Jam is an open and moderately unstructured call for interested participants to brainstorm about or dive into a specific topic.
+**What:** A Jam is an open and moderately unstructured call for interested participants to brainstorm about or dive into a specific topic.
 From crypto-economics to values, from legal and regulation to community-care; topics for Jams can be anything that relates to SourceCred in some way.
 Schedule a Jam whenever you see that there's a lot of desire to talk about something together, but no time in \*this\* meeting.

 Jams can be scheduled by anyone who'd like to host one, and often get put on the calendar when it becomes obvious that everyone really wants to keep talking about a topic.

-**What:** A designated time to talk about a specific subject and how it relates to SourceCred.

 **Perfect for** anyone who finds that particular topic interesting or relevant to their work in SourceCred.